-- increase the number of transitional housing beds in the State to support those patients as they recover and move back into the community following an inpatient admission or mental health crisis; - require payments from insurance carriers for their members in an acute psychiatric crisis who are waiting in hospital EDs to be transferred to the appropriate setting for their care; and - would require the DHHS Commissioner to enter into rulemaking regarding the hearings for those involuntarily committed to the State mental health system.
+- increase the number of transitional housing beds in the State to support those patients as they recover and move back into the community following an inpatient admission or mental health crisis; - require payments from insurance carriers for their members in an acute psychiatric crisis who are waiting in hospital EDs to be transferred to the appropriate setting for their care; - allow for the creation of a fourth mobile crisis team or second behavioral health crisis treatment center; and - would require the DHHS Commissioner to enter into rulemaking regarding the hearings for those involuntarily committed to the State mental health system.

-Mr. Chairman, these are all very important provisions that will begin to move us in the direction of addressing the mental health crisis facing our State and those suffering from a mental illness.
+Madam Chair, these are all very important provisions that will begin to move us in the direction of addressing the mental health crisis facing our State and those suffering from a mental illness.